-The weight matrix $\mathbb{V}$ is initialized with i.i.d.
-Gaussian samples, each of which has zero mean and deviation $\sqrt{1/2}$
+The weight matrix W is initialized with i.i.d.
+Gaussian samples, each of which has zero mean and deviation $\sqrt{1/2}$ linear()

 - in\size (int or None) Dimension of input vectors.
-If None, parameter initialization will be deferred until the first forward data pass at which time the size will be determined. - out\size (int) Dimension of output vectors. - nobias (bool) If True, then this function does not use the bias. - initialW (initializer) Initializer to initialize the weight. - initial bias (initializer) Initializer to initialize the bias.
+If None, parameter initialization will be deferred until the first forward data pass at which time the size will be determined. - out\size (int) Dimension of output vectors. - nobias (bool) If True, then this function does not use the bias.

+- initialW (initializer) Initializer to initialize the weight.
+When it is numpy.ndarray, its ndim should be 2. - initial\bias (initializer) Initializer to initialize the bias.
 If None, the bias will be initialized to zero.
+When it is numpy.ndarray, its ndim should be 1.